zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Samantha says, “I’m not interested in a fling (fling)!”
 A “fling,” as a noun, is a romantic relationship but not a serious one, one that  you do not think will last very long.
 “Fling” actually has several different meaning s in English; you know where to find those, in the Learning Guide.

 Ray says, “You’ll never meet anybody if you don’t get out t here and mingle.”
 “To get out there” means to go out where other people ar e; in this case, to go out and try to meet men.
 “To mingle” (mingle) means to inter act socially with other people, even if you don’t know them very well, usually at  a party.
-Someone invites you to a birthday party and you don’t know most o f the people there, you can go and talk to them.
+Someone invites you to a birthday party and you don’t know most of the people there, you can go and talk to them.
 You would mingle, go from o ne person to the next, very informally, and have conversations.
 Ray says, “Look, here’s a 10-day tour

  through Asia and the tour company will even match you wit h someone before the trip.”
 A “tour” is an organized trip to see different  places, usually with what we would call a “guide,” a leader that explains everything  to you.
 This is a 10-day tour through Asia, and the tour company matches you with  someone.
 “To match” (match) two people or two things means to put them tog ether.
 There are companies on the Internet, for example, where you can tr y to meet someone else, and you can describe the person you want to meet.
 T he company then tries to match you, to find someone who fits or who match es that description.
 “Match” has other meanings as well in English.
 Guess wher e you can find those?
 That’s right, in the Learning Guide.
 I knew yo u knew the answer!

 This tour is going to match Samantha with someone befo re the trip.
 So they’re going to say you should talk to this man.
 Ray says, “You can  use the time on the tour to get better acquainted.”
 The expression “to ge t better acquainted” means to become more familiar with another person, to lear n more about someone else.
 Samantha, however, is not interested; she says, “That soun ds awful (terrible).
 What if I don’t like the person I’m matched with?”
-Wh at if she is matched with someone she doesn’t like?
+What if she is matched with someone she doesn’t like?
 Then, she says, “I’m stuck with hi m for 10 days, and we’ll both be miserable.”
 “To be stuck with (someone o r something)” is a phrasal verb meaning to be forced to have to be with someone, o r to be forced to have to have this situation.
 “To be stuck with (someone)” means he re that she would have to be with this person even if she doesn’t want to b e.
 Usually it’s a negative thing when someone says “I’m stuck with this,” or “I’m stuck with her.”
 It means you’re not very happy.
 Samantha says, “then we’ll both b e miserable,” we’ll be terrible, we’ll feel bad.

 Ray says, “Okay, here’s something you’ll like,” he’s going to  give her another idea for her vacation.
 It’s a single’s adventure vacation .
 “Adventure,” in general, means an exciting experience where you do many new things.
 Maybe you will climb a mountain or you will hike – that is, walk – a lo ng distance through the forest.
 I’m not sure; I have never been on an adventur e vacation.
 Ray says, “You can enjoy the great outdoors.”
 “The great outdoo rs” is a term that means nature, the world outside of the cities and the towns.
 He says, “You can enjoy the great outdoors while you get to know the single gu ys on the tour.”
 So you can meet single men on this tour.
 He says, “The worst case  scenario is that you don’t meet a guy you like.”
 “The worst case scenario” is  the worst thing that can happen, the thing that would be more terrible than anything else.
 So Ray is saying that it can’t be that bad, because the worst thi ng that could happen is that she doesn’t meet a man.
 Ray says, “You’ll still have a gre at vacation.
 What do you have to lose?”
 The expression “What do have to lose?” means that you should do something because there are no negative conseque nces or results,